 Indian Milkweed Plants for Monarch Butterfly Gardens

-Indian milkweed seeds produce a highly utilized host plant for Monarchs and their mimics, Queens and Soldiers.
-Many other butterflies and pollinators visit these plants for the nectar in their flowers.
+Indian Milkweed seeds produce a favorite host plant for Monarchs and their mimics, Queens and Soldiers.
+Many other butterflies and pollinators feed on the nectar in their flowers.

 Characteristics of Asclepias eriocarpa

 Woollypod milkweed, a herbaceous perennial, thrives in arid/semi-arid areas.
-It grows about 1-3 feet tall with a 1 ft spread in USDA zones 5-9 (some references say that the range is tighter, zones 6-8).
+It grows about 1-3′ tall, with a 1′ spread, in USDA zones 5-9; some references say that the range is tighter, zones 6-8.
 Even though it is a perennial, this milkweed will likely produce flowers in the first year.
-The flowers appear from May-Oct and are white-cream-pinkish and full of nectar.
+Flowers appear from May-Oct and are white-cream-pinkish and full of nectar.
 The flowers give way to seed pods that are large and woolly.

 I love these soft, fuzzy leaves that are long, oval, rippled leaves are a pretty mint green color.
 These plants make quite an impression when grouped together in a garden.

-Indian milkweed likes full sun but tolerates part shade.
+Indian milkweed likes full sun but tolerates partial shade.
 It grows well with dry-medium moisture and in rocky, sandy and even clay soils.
-They are quite drought tolerant.
+They are quite drought-tolerant.
 As a result, this is considered an easy milkweed when grown in its native conditions!

 Starting Indian Milkweed Seeds

-Indian Milkweed is a very easy, pretty and useful milkweed for Western US Butterfly Gardens!
+Indian Milkweed is a very easy, pretty and useful milkweed for Western United States Butterfly Gardens!